patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 Google Kubernetes Engine (GKE) is GCP's Kubernetes managed offering.
 This service offers more complex container orchestration than either App Engine or Cloud Run.

 Kubernetes can be used for stateful deployments with certain storage objects configured into your deployment.
-Kubernetes has internal hooks that are auto configured by google to provide you with GCP provisioned architecture when you deploy it.
+Kubernetes has internal hooks that are auto configured by Google to provide you with GCP provisioned architecture when you deploy it.
 Kubernetes has different storage classes and some can be marked as default.
 This way when you provision an object of kind `persistentvolumeclaim`, a Cloud persistent disk is spun up, attache to the node running the pod, then mounted into the pod per your specifications.

 To put it simple: it will create a cloud volume and mount it where you say in your yaml.
 You can install your own storage controllers by creating the yaml for one, creating a template that generates one(helm chart), or by following third party storage controller instructions.